 - “Uncertified and unqualified instructors and owners putting the safety of clients at risk.”

 - “More teaching courses for people with little to no background.
 There are nowadays ‘certificates’/’training’ for aerial dance that anyone can do in a week… So now we have former dance teachers, personal trainers (who have no idea how to safely spot, how to perform, how to…) teaching aerial at regular dance schools, regular gyms…”

 The other theme was around the current social media climate and cyber bullying, both internal to our industry and external from entities like Instagram/Facebook:

 - “The amount of bullying, calling out, cancel culture behavior is out of control.”

 - “Social media censoring.”

 - “As the industry has grown…it has grown apart.
-The industry spends too much time focused on the negative as of late…instead if the overall positive impact we have on people’s lives.”
+The industry spends too much time focused on the negative as of late…instead of the overall positive impact we have on people’s lives.”

-When crafting the questions for this survey, we originally included a COVID question but ultimately removed it to simplify the survey and keep it more general knowing that COVID restrictions and experiences vary widely around the world.
-From the comments, COVID concerns are still very much an issue from financial concerns to safety in class concerns to positively, the hope that online instruction continues.
+When crafting the questions for this survey, we originally included a COVID question but ultimately removed it to simplify the survey and keep it more general, knowing that COVID restrictions and experiences vary widely around the world.
+From the comments, COVID concerns are still very much an issue from financial concerns to concerns about safety in class.
+On a positive note, many expressed hope that online instruction continues.

-To support our industry based on findings in this survey, there are some immediate actions the IPIA will support either through continued action or new action and some actions that require additional study and engagement with industry.
+To support our industry based on the findings of this survey, there are some immediate actions the IPIA will support, either through continued action or new action and some actions that require additional study and engagement with the industry.